Forest bioeconomy - processes, energy and products

 Admission requirements:

-Registered for 170 ECTS credits in the Master of Science programme in Chemical Engineering or Industrial Management, with 30 ECTS credits in Chemistry and 30 ECTS credits in Chemical Engineering completed, including Separation processes, or registered for 60 ECTS credits of Chemistry with 30 ECTS credits completed and 90 ECTS credits of Chemical Engineering with 45 ECTS credits completed, plus upper secondary level Swedish 3 or Swedish as a second language 3 and English 6, or equivalent
+Registered for 170 credits in the Master of Science Programme in Chemical Engineering or Industrial Management, with 30 credits in Chemistry and 30 credits in Chemical Engineering completed, including Separation processes, or registered for 60 credits in Chemistry with 30 credits completed and 90 credits in Chemical Engineering with 45 credits completed.
+In addition, upper secondary level Swedish 3 or Swedish as a second language 3 and English 6, or Swedish level 3 or Swedish as second language level 3, and English level 2.An equivalence assessment can be made.

 Selection: